 The beautiful thing about software is that it can be leveraged infinitely.
 Whether you have ten users or a million users, the core technology is the same.

 What will the economic impact of COVID-19 mean for entrepreneurs and their startups?

 This is a real concern.
 The macro environment very much affects how companies get financed.
 In our world, financing is the fuel that allows innovation to happen.
 If a company cannot find investors, it cannot develop new software or prototypes and won’t survive.

 My concerns are based on previous macro environment situations like 9/11 and the financial crises in 2008 and 2011, when there was a clear and dramatic slowdown in venture financing.
 We’ve seen a few of our startups meet successful financial milestones despite the crisis.
 Take LifeSprout, which is developing next-generation synthetic soft tissues, and just closed $28.5M in financing.
-Another startup, Tissue Analytics – a wound care platform, also closed its acquisition last month.
+Another startup, Tissue Analytics – a wound care platform, also closed its acquisition in May.
 In the long term, the strong will survive but it will be choppy waters for startups that are in the midst of raising money.

 With double-digit unemployment rates, a looming recession, and even large businesses failing and filing for bankruptcy, what is the outlook for entrepreneurs?

 It’s going to be a bumpy road for a while, but entrepreneurs cannot and should not be paralyzed by unpredictable events.
 They can set themselves up for success by continuing to serve their existing customer base and pivoting when possible to address an opportunity such as this critical pandemic.
 Entrepreneurs must have the end in mind to be successful.